The common symptoms of COVID-19 are similar to symptoms from a cold or the flu:

 The symptoms can vary from person to person and whether you have a fever or not, does not determine whether you have COVID-19 or not

-If you have COVID-19 symptoms, you must assume that you are infected with the coronavirus and act accordingly until your test confirms whether you are positive or not.
+If you have COVID-19 symptoms, you must assume that you are infected with the coronavirus and act accordingly until you are recovered.

 If you have COVID-19 symptoms you should: